11 Lowest Calorie Vegetables to Insure Weight Loss

 You can use them as the base for soups, and many people buy frozen versions to save money and time.

-Even though the number of calories in each kind of squash is different, a cup of acorn squash has about 56 calories.
+Even though the number of calories in each kind of squash differs, a cup of acorn squash has about 56 calories.